james-310110/LearnWithGPT-deprecated/README.md

 - less important and not urgent
 	- [ ] learn **Analysis and Optimization**
 	- [ ] learn **Integrations**

 *see references from notes below*
+*notes below is copied from `LlamaIndex Notes`*
+*use obsidian or other markdown viewers for better readability*

 # Starter Tutorials
 ### Set-up